How PPC Ads Affect Your SEO

 The best of both worlds

-PPC and SEO are two of the most powerful tools in any marketer’s arsenal.
+PPC and SEO, also referred to as SEM and SEO, are two of the most powerful tools in any marketer’s arsenal.
 Optimizing them to work harmoniously is the first step towards dominating your industry’s market.

 The beauty of incorporating this synergy into your marketing strategy is that it doesn’t require starting from scratch, or any other radical pivoting.